GMdSilva/gms_natcomms_1705932980_data/README.md

 # System Requirements:

 RAM: at least 32 GB (16 GB with --db_preset=reduced_dbs).
+More RAM might be necessary if using very deep MSAs (>100k sequences).

 CPU: A modern multicore Intel/AMD CPU.

-GPU: nVidia (e.g. A100), the more GPU RAM it has the longer proteins you can fold.
+GPU: Currently only tested in nVidia GPUs (e.g. A100).
+Should work with CPUs, but significantly slower.

 Disk: 3 TB of disk space, ideally an SSD for faster MSA search (1 TB with reduced_dbs) if querying local databases.
-If using the Google Collab Notebook , the space requirements are much lower (about 10 GBs should be sufficient).
+If using the Google Collab Notebook to build MSAs, the space requirements are much lower (about 10 GBs should be sufficient).

 # Installation Guide: